Vocational Training: Definition and Different Types

-Distance learning programs offer training and education in a number of different professions and fields, including:
+Distance learning programs offer training and education in several different professions and fields, including:

 Military personnel have access to several Vo-Tech programs, depending on the branch of the military that they are enlisted in.
 Different Vo-Tech programs include:

-- CCAF: The Community College of the Air Force, or CCAF, offers fields of study that are directly related to Air Force specialties.
+The Community College of the Air Force, or CCAF, offers fields of study that are directly related to Air Force specialties.
 The options for study tend to be highly technical.
 Individuals that are currently enlisted in the Air Force can attend free of charge and will earn an associate's degree upon completion.
-Students are able to take part in the program online or via mail correspondence.
+Students can take part in the program online or via mail correspondence.